 Nurturing Sleep has gone from strength to strength as emotional well-being and the influence of prenatal and perinatal psychology flows through my sleep work.
 I'm finding that increasingly more families want to understand their child's behaviors at a much deeper level!

-The Nurturing Sleep 'sleep hub' is now based on Romney marsh in Kent.
-I am now moving into a form of "semi-retirement" in the peace and calmness of the marsh, close to the sea, the perfect location and environment for my nurturing and emotional well-being sleep work.
+The Nurturing Sleep 'sleep hub' is now based on Romney Marsh in Kent.
+After working for 35 years with families and young children, I am now moving into semi-retirement in the peace and calmness of the marsh, close to the sea, the perfect location and environment for my nurturing and emotional well-being sleep work.

 Nurturing Sleep continues to grow and evolve; and due to the success of the emotional well-being approach I am now offering parenting support .
 My decision to do this 'just made sense' after working with many families with toddlers and pre-schoolers who improved sleep behaviours just through parents supporting their children with daytime play and emotional well-being approaches.